 In addition to photon calibrators, other supplemental calibration standards are being considered.
-Options include using existing subsystems of the detectors themselves, such as frequency modulation of the primary laser or the use of auxiliary lasers, as or measurements based on the laser wavelength with the detector temporarily configured as a simple Michelson interferometer.
-The use of gravitational-wave sources themselves as calibration standards (sometimes referred to as astrophysical calibration) has been studied and demonstrated; however, the accuracy of these methods will not be competitive with photon calibrators, even for 3G detectors.
-Other direct force options such as spinning gravitational calibrators (Newtonian calibrators) have demonstrated promising accuracy in early prototypes and recent work suggests that a combination of photon and gravitational calibrators could achieve an absolute accuracy of 0.17 %.
-As a combination of photon and gravitational calibrators could achieve an absolute accuracy of 0.17 %.
+Options include using existing subsystems of the detectors themselves, such as frequency modulation of the primary laser491 or the use of auxiliary lasers, 492 or measurements based on the laser wavelength with the detector temporarily configured as a simple Michelson interferometer. $^{492-494}$ The use of gravitational-wave sources themselves as calibration standards (sometimes referred to as astrophysical calibration) has been studied and demonstrated; however, the accuracy of these methods will not be competitive with photon calibrators, even for 3G detectors.
+495,496 Other direct force options such as spinning gravitational calibrators (Newtonian calibrators) have demonstrated promising accuracy in early prototypes 497,498 and recent work suggests that a combination of photon and gravitational calibrators could achieve an absolute accuracy of 0.17 %.
+499

 Work will also be needed to improve the accuracy of the detector's modeled response to gravitational-wave strain.
-For example, (1) developing methods to characterize the full dual-recycled Fabry-Pérot Michelson response, with losses, to surpass the accuracy of past approximations, $^{467,488-493}$ (2) taking into account the multi-input multi-output complexity of the auxiliary control systems to better account for cross-coupling, $^{423,458}$ and (3) going beyond long-standing assumptions for how gravitational waves interact with the detectors, such as the long-wavelength approximation. $^{488,489}$
+For example, (1) developing methods to characterize the full dual-recycled Fabry-Pérot Michelson response, with losses, to surpass the accuracy of past approximations, $^{479,500-505}$ (2) taking into account the multi-input multi-output complexity of the auxiliary control systems to better account for cross-coupling, 435,470 and (3) going beyond long-standing assumptions for how gravitational waves interact with the detectors, such as the long-wavelength approximation.
+500,501

 Producing the estimate of the systematic error function at a given time, from offline measurements, is time-consuming and inherently more uncertain than directly measuring the error by comparing displacement made by an absolute reference in real time.
 To date, the desired observational duty factor has trumped characterizing the detector's calibration error, as high accuracy and precision were not of paramount importance.
 As such, many months are spent reconstructing the error estimate for all time in post-processing, after the strain data is recorded, and follow-up characterization measurements can be made.
 Research is underway to find methods of continual characterization while retaining observation time; this includes leveraging noise subtraction techniques already demonstrated to improve the detector sensitivity.
-494,495 In this way, the 68% confidence interval on the systematic error will then only be limited by the uncertainty in the absolute reference(s) used to create the characterization signal and data integration time.
+506,507 In this way, the 68% confidence interval on the systematic error will then only be limited by the uncertainty in the absolute reference(s) used to create the characterization signal and data integration time.
 Identifying and reducing the systematic error itself may still be time consuming.
-However, newly developed data analysis techniques may sufficiently marginalize over them if armed with precise quantified knowledge of these errors, 468,469 and other calibration pipeline development may yet yield full frequency-dependent correction of the well-characterized systematic error function in low-latency.
+However, newly developed data analysis techniques may sufficiently marginalize over them if armed with precise quantified knowledge of these errors, 480,481 and other calibration pipeline development may yet yield full frequency-dependent correction of the well-characterized systematic error function in low-latency.